run-ai/docs/docs/Administrator/Researcher-Setup/docker-registry-config.md

 * Create a service-account in GCP.
 Provide it `Viewer` permissions and download a JSON key.
 * Under GCR, go to image and locate the domain name.
 Example GCR domains can be `gcr.io`, `eu.gcr.io` etc.
-* On your local machine, login to docker with the new credentials:
+* On your local machine, log in to docker with the new credentials:

         docker login -u _json_key -p "$(cat <config.json>)" <gcr-domain>